Tulsa County, Oklahoma: Politics

 Tulsa County is very conservative for an urban county; it has voted Republican in every presidential election since 1940.
 The county's Republican bent predates Oklahoma's swing toward the GOP.
+Oklahoma has voted Republican in every presidential election since 1952, except in 1964 when Democrat Lyndon B. Johnson won in a landslide.

 George H. W. Bush in 1992 remains the only Republican since Alf Landon in 1936 to fail to obtain a majority in the county, and even then only because of Ross Perot’s strong third-party candidacy.

 In 2020, Joe Biden became the first Democrat since Lyndon Johnson in 1964 to win more than 40% of the vote in Tulsa County, and only the second to do so since 1948.
 It is one of only two counties in the state, alongside Oklahoma County, where Biden outperformed Southerner Jimmy Carter's 1976 margin, when he narrowly lost the state.

 In 2022, Democratic gubernatorial candidate (and county resident) Joy Hofmeister narrowly carried the county, 49.1-48.9, against incumbent Republican Kevin Stitt.
 This was the first time Tulsa County had backed a Democratic gubernatorial candidate since 2006, and the first time in its history that it had ever backed a losing Democrat for governor.

 In 2024, Democratic nominee Kamala Harris won 41.3% of the vote in the county, the highest vote share since 1964.
 The county swung towards Democrats by less than 1 percentage point from 2020 to 2024.
 The county still remained strongly Republican.

 The city of Tulsa is consistently conservative and regularly votes Republican in presidential and other statewide races.
 In recent years, this advantage has considerably narrowed.
 Its urban core is a swing region.
 After voting for Donald Trump in 2016 by four points, it swung to a six-point win for Joe Biden in 2020, and also backed Drew Edmondson for Governor in 2018 by 13 points.
-The rest of the county, however, remains very strongly Republican.
+The rest of the city, however, remains very strongly Republican.

 In February 2020, registered Republicans were reduced from a majority to a plurality in the county's voter registration.